codeface-io/SwiftObserver/README.md

 Sky.shared.stopBeingObserved()         // no more messages to anywhere
 ```

-You may involve `AnonymousObserver.shared` to stop certain or all anonymous observations.
+You may involve `FreeObserver.shared` to stop certain or all free global observations.

 # Messengers